-I’ve had quite a few folks in gifted education ask me for recommendations for book studies, reading groups, or personal growth.
+I’ve had quite a few folks me for recommendations for book studies, reading groups, or personal growth.
 So I thought I might write something up!

 Now, I don’t actually read much that’s explicitly about education.
 I think that reading widely helps me to think better, avoid fads, and see education through a clearer lens.
 So most of these aren’t “education books,” but I think they’ll get you thinking in new ways: